Alex-Kinuthia/Jichunge/README.md

 Collins Mwiti

 # Description
 This is an application which notifies the users emergency contacts by sms or a call when the user is in danger.
-It also consists of a siren to alert incase if the user has been cornered by thugs or mugs and has a map to show the user his/her location if he/she is in a new place.
+It also consists of a siren to alert incase if the user has been cornered by thugs ,also, it has a map to show the user his/her location if he/she is in a new place.

 # Github-link